Feature Scripts (click on image to download)

 Logline: After 200 years on the job, when a depressed Grim Reaper mistakenly causes the hit-and-run accident of a Suicide Hotline Operator, they must locate a Mystic Guru to learn how to return his soul to the living before his wife pulls the plug.

-Whether it was the loss of his job at the suicide hotline center, the surprise pregnancy of his wife, or the hood of the ice cream truck in Central Park, Jake Hartley never knew what hit him.
+Synopsis: Two worlds thrown together: the living and the not-so-dead.
+Whether it was the loss of his job at the suicide hotline center, the surprise pregnancy of his Latina wife, or the hood of the ice cream truck in Central Park, Jake Hartley never knew what hit him.

 R.H.E.T.
 (Robotic Human Evolutionary Tender)